LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 threads within the same team.
 The *RAJA Teams* abstraction consist of three main concepts.

-  * *Launch Method*: creates an execution space in which developers may express their algorithm in terms of nested ``RAJA::expt::loops``.
+  * *Launch Method*: creates an execution space in which developers may express their algorithm in terms of nested ``RAJA::expt::loop`` statements.
 The loops are then executed by threads or thread-teams.
-The method is templated on both a host and device execution space and enables run-time selection.
+The method is templated on both a host and device execution space and enables run-time selection of the execution environment.

   * *Resources*: holds a number of teams and threads (akin to CUDA blocks/threads).

   * *Loops*: are used to express hierarchical parallelism.
-Execution of the work within a loop are mapped to either teams or threads.
-Team shared memory is available by using ``RAJA_TEAM_SHARED`` macro.
+Work within a loop is mapped to either teams or threads.
+Team shared memory is available by using the ``RAJA_TEAM_SHARED`` macro.
 Team shared memory enables threads in a given team to share data.
-In practice team policies are typically an alias for GPU block policies in the x,y,z dimensions (for example cuda_block_direct), while thread policies are an alias for GPU thread policies (for example cuda_thread_direct) x,y,z dimensions.
+In practice, team policies are typically aliases for RAJA GPU block policies in the x,y,z dimensions (for example cuda_block_direct), while thread policies are aliases for RAJA GPU thread policies (for example cuda_thread_direct) x,y,z dimensions.
 On the host, teams and threads may be mapped to sequential loop execution or OpenMP threaded regions.

-The team loop interface combines concepts form ``RAJA::forall`` and ``RAJA::kernel``.
+The team loop interface combines concepts from ``RAJA::forall`` and ``RAJA::kernel``.
 Various policies from ``RAJA::kernel`` are compatible with the ``RAJA Teams`` framework.